PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_lookup_table_design.md

 ## Distributed Lookup Table
 ### Problem 1: The lookup table may be very large.

- In condition like search engien and recommendation system, the number of feature ID may be very large, see 1000000000, then for a lookup table of size 8, the total size of the table is:
+ In the condition like the search engine and recommendation system, the number of feature ID may be very large, see 1000000000, then for a lookup table of size 8, the total size of the table is:

  ```
  100000000000 * 8 * 4.0 = 2980.23 GB